 The non-clinical spotlight series exists to shed light on all of the interesting paths that physical, occupational, and speech therapy professionals hfave taken.
-Today’s spotlight focuses on Rob Vining, PT, MSPT, who went from physical therapist to telehealth PT, tech pioneer, and leader of a telehealth physical therapy residency!
+Today’s spotlight focuses on Rob Vining, PT, MSPT, who went from physical therapist to telehealth physical therapist, tech pioneer, and leader of a telehealth physical therapy residency!
 Want to be featured on The Non-Clinical PT?
 Know of someone who’d be a great person to interview?
 Please reach out today!

 What is your full name and title?